 Second question: (cheeky of me, when I've only just said hello and introduced myself, huh?)
 I had a delicious meal in SF tenderloin district and the menu said it was traditional "Ha Noi Food."
 Turtle Tower - I believe.?

-Can you tell me the difference between Ha Noi and other regions?
+Can you tell me the dif

 Andrea, whenever I made your wonderful cassava cake I use several pandan leaves to infuse its flavour while steaming the mung bean.
 I also steep the coconut milk with pandan before mixing it with the grated cassava.
 I really like how it turns out.